oimoyu/blender_bonex_document/source/faq.rst

 Why does jitter occur?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When a rigid body breaks away from a hard constraint, it will try to return to the position where the constraint should be, and will generate a large recovery force.
-At this time, if there is a kinematic rigid body that prevents it from returning to its supposed position or rotating, it will produce jittery simulation results.
+At this time, if there is a kinematic rigid body that prevents it from returning to its supposed position or rotating, it will jitter in simulation results.

-①Adjust the position of kinematic so that it does not conflict with the conditions of hard constraints
+① Adjust the position of kinematic so that it does not conflict with hard constraints

 ② Take out the jittered part separately, disable the conflicting kinematic rigid body and recalculate it separately